 As you ride through this sequence, the horse should develop two very different feelings of walk underneath you.
 He should begin smoothly flexing and extending his spine with the help of the poles.

-Be sure to maintain rein contact with him throughout the exercise; it’s much less effective to ride this exercise with loose reins.
+Be sure to maintain rein contact with him throughout the exercise; it’s much less effective to ride this exercise with loose reins as your horse walks over the poles.

 Try it at a Trot